Liz and her husband have stayed in many hotels. They aim to help other travelers make informed choices by sharing their experiences.

 We had read that there were no safes in the villas, but that there was a safe on reception for the use of guests.
 I was a little wary about how this would work out, but in practice it was fine.
 We just had to be organized and remember to collect any cards or cash from there before going out.
 The staff gave us a large envelope to put our valuables in and wrote our room number on it.
 It was then placed in a big. old safe behind reception.
 Access was via the production of the room key.
 I was a little concerned about security and sometimes lingered to check the envelope made it back into the safe.
 But my suspicious nature soon eased.
 Staff quickly recognized us and our valuables were secure.

 We were prepared to overlook the odd minor inconvenience because the staff were so helpful and friendly.
-One day the cleaner left flowers in a vase in our lounge, another day she beckoned us over to collect a freshly picked bunch of dates from her.
+One day the cleaner left flowers in a vase in our lounge, another day she beckoned us over to give us a freshly picked bunch of dates.

-Set a few meters away from the villa area, near the carpark and overlooking the beach, the distinctive low rise whitewashed building behind a white balustraded surround was the hub of Long Beach Resort Hotel.
+Set a few yards away from the villa area, near the car park and overlooking the beach, the distinctive low rise whitewashed building behind a white balustraded surround was the hub of Long Beach Resort Hotel.
 Inside to the left was the reception desk, manned 24 hours.
 The staff here were always pleasant and helpful.
 The curtained glass office of the manager was immediately next to it.

 The floor was covered with beige tiles.
 Opposite reception, there was a lounge area, with attractively patterned armchairs around glass-topped coffee tables.
 In the corner, there was a selection of local souvenirs for sale on shelves.
 Further shelves accommodated a library and a flat-screen tv was fixed to the wall above.